FMMT666/433M83Octave/doc/usage.md

   Splits a signal with several packets into multiple, smaller signals, containing only the areas of interest.
-  All split signals are returned in a cell of size {1,n}, where n is the number of signals specified via splitList.
-The splitList can be obtained with asListPackets().
+  All split signals are returned in a cell of size {1,n}, where n is the number of signals specified via listPackets.
+This list with packet start and end times can be obtained with asListPackets().

-    sigCell = asSignalSplit( signal, splitList )
+    sigCell = asSignalSplit( signal, listPackets )

-    PARAMS: signal    - the signal to split splitList - a two-dimensional list of [ startTime, endTime ] values to split the signal.
+    PARAMS: signal      - the signal to split listPackets - a two-dimensional list of [ startTime, endTime ] values to split the signal.

     RETURN: sigCell   - an Octave cell of size {1,n}, containing n signals with [ time, value ] pairs.